Nxcl-11/Malicious-URL-Detector-with-Machine-learning-by-Nou-Chylong/Documents/methodology.md

 - Missing values were checked and confirmed to be zero.

 ### 5. Feature Scaling with Z-Score
-The predictor variables were standardized using the Z-score method to normalize feature values and ensure balanced influence across features.
+The predictor variables standardized using the Z-score method to normalize feature values and ensure balanced influence across features.

 ### 6. Train-Test Split
 The dataset was split into training and testing sets using a 70/30 ratio.
 The `random_state` was set to ensure reproducibility.